Lundarreykjadalur Valley in West-Iceland - the Natural Hot Pools Krosslaug and Englandshver

 Rhubarb jam for sale by Krosslaug

-There are many farms in Iceland called Reykir and it always means that there is a geothermal area close by, as reykur in Icelandic means smoke, and in the olden times also steam.
+There are many farms in Iceland called Reykir, and it always means that there is a geothermal area nearby, as reykur in Icelandic means smoke and, in the olden times, also steam.

 For example, the capital city Reykjavík was named by our first settler, Ingólfur Arnarson, after he saw steam rising in the air.